jreisinger/notes/content/posts/http-protocol.md

 What for

 * used to fetch network resources (documents) based on their hostname and path
+* user agents actually get a *representation* of the given resource (e.g. a copy of a static file)
 * dominant document type - WWW of hypertext documents
 * dominant version - HTTP/1.1